Search element - Quick search bar

 • The cool metal may feel soothing on warm, inflamed nipples.

-• They can be very pricey and won't fix any underlying problems.
+• They can be expensive and won't fix any underlying problems.

-• They are reusable and may stop clothing rubbing against damaged nipples.
+• They’re reusable and may stop clothing rubbing against damaged nipples.

-• There is no reason to believe they can prevent nipple damage.
-They shouldn't be used on healthy nipples.
+• There’s no evidence they prevent nipple damage, and they shouldn’t be used on healthy nipples.

 The tried-and-tested tips on this page can bring you relief while you get some help to find and fix the cause of your sore nipples.
 A call to the National Breastfeeding Helpline on 1800 686 268 is always a great place to start.